Ciao Amici, and welcome to our online guide to buying a property in Italy!

 When buying a property in Italy do not underestimate the importance of a Geometra (surveyor) or that of an Architetto (architect).

 Unless you are looking for a property in need of renovation, a surveyor will suffice.

-Appointing a Geometra is key.
+Appointing a Geometra is important.
 There are so many things an estate agent can ignore about a property and no matter the number of viewings, no one will be in the position to tell unless a proper survey is made.

 Many home owners who are currently listing their properties for sale, may have carried out some work (demolished/built walls, added windows/doors, bathrooms etc) without no building regulation approval.
 Should that be the case, said properties would result ‘illegal’ and things could go pretty much down the… hill.

 We recommend all our clients to have a full survey, including a structural one, carried out by their Geometra before making an offer on any property in Italy.

 A surveyor will tell you if the property is good and sound before you sign any binding paper!

 The most common mistake done by non-Italian nationals is that the Notaio (Notary Public) is equal to a solicitor or an attorney.
 This is not the case.
 A Notaio is an impartial public officer licensed by the Italian State and cannot specifically protect the interest of one of the parties involved in the transaction.